AStcherbinine/omegapy/docs/doc_omega_data.md

         The longitude of each pixel (deg).
     alt : 2D array
-        The elevation of the pixel footprint center point (km). emer : 2D array
+        The elevation of the pixel footprint center point (km). loct : 2D array of floats
+        The array of the local time for each pixel of the observation. emer : 2D array
         The angle of emergent line (from the surface) (deg). inci : 2D array